bartschotten/com-pact/README.md

 ## Pact Broker integration
 It is highly recommended that you share Pact contracts using the [Pact Broker](https://github.com/pact-foundation/pact_broker).
 As a consumer ComPact allows you to publish the contracts you create, and as a provider ComPact allows you to publish the verification results.

-To publish contract to the Pact Broker, you should provide a PactPublisher to the PactBuilder.
+To publish contracts to the Pact Broker, you should provide a PactPublisher to the PactBuilder.
 To allow you maximum flexibility how to connect to your own Pact Broker, it's up to you to provide a HttpClient that can be used by ComPact.
 You should also configure the version of your consumer application and optionally a tag for this version:
 ```c#
 var publisher = new PactPublisher(new HttpClient() { BaseAddress = new Uri("http://your-pact-broker") }, "1.0", "local");